-OTA 140 Activity Analysis I
+OTA 140 Activity Analysis

-Provides an introduction to activity analysis.
+Provides an introduction to and foundation for the study of activity analysis.
 Examines the impact of the interaction between activity demand, client factors, and contexts on occupational performance.
-Students will demonstrate a variety of purposeful activities used in occupational therapy practice.
+The concepts of human safety and environmental protection are addressed.
+Provides students the opportunity to develop basic skills for analyzing, grading, and adapting purposeful activities to enhance occupational performance.
+Students will demonstrate a variety of purposeful activities used in occupational therapy practice and will explore the use of technologies that support the delivery of occupational therapy services.
 Prerequisite: Admission into the OTA program.

-OTA 145 Adolescent and Young Adult Theory and Practice
+OTA 145 Adolescent and Young Adult Theory and Practice (7 class brs/wk.
+5 cr)